yhlien1221/job-skill-analyzer/README.md

-# Job Skill Analyzer: Data Science & Analytics

-A data-driven tool designed to analyze real-time job market trends and skill requirements within the Data Science and Analytics sectors.
-This application automates the process of fetching, scraping, and visualizing technical demands from active job listings.

-## Project Overview
-As a **Data Scientist**, I built this analyzer to bridge the gap between academic research and industry requirements.
-By leveraging the Adzuna API, the tool provides localized insights—specifically targeting areas like **Baltimore, MD** and **Washington DC**—to identify which skills are most valued by employers today.

-## Core Features

-### 1. Automated Data Pipeline
-* **Adzuna API Integration:** Fetches real-time job listings based on specific keywords and regional filters.
-* **Deep Scraper:** Uses `cloudscraper` and `trafilatura` to extract full job descriptions, ensuring a more comprehensive skill analysis than basic summaries provide.
-* **Title Filtering:** Includes logic to focus strictly on Data Science and Analyst roles while excluding unrelated positions.

-### 2. Technical Skill Taxonomy
-The analyzer categorizes extracted information into a structured taxonomy, mapping keywords to critical domains:
-* **Programming:** Python, SQL, R, SAS, Stata, Java.
-* **Stats & Research:** Bayesian Statistics, Causal Inference, Epidemiology, Spatial Analysis.
-* **ML & AI:** NLP, LLMs, Deep Learning, Scikit-learn, PyTorch.
-* **Cloud & Big Data:** AWS, Azure, Snowflake, Databricks, Spark.
-* **Visualization:** Tableau, Power BI, Seaborn, Matplotlib.

-### 3. Data Visualization & Export
-* **Dynamic Dashboard:** Built with Streamlit to display high-fidelity bar charts of skill frequency.
-* **Market Insights:** Calculates the percentage of job postings that mention specific technologies to highlight "must-have" skills.
-* **Data Portability:** Allows users to download the full analyzed dataset as a CSV for further exploration.

-## Tech Stack
-* **Language:** Python
-* **Framework:** Streamlit
-* **Data Handling:** Pandas, NumPy
-* **Visualization:** Matplotlib, Seaborn
-* **Web Scraping:** Trafilatura, Cloudscraper
-* **API/Networking:** Requests, Pyngrok

-## Impact
-This project demonstrates the ability to deploy an end-to-end data product—from API handling and NLP-based text parsing to user-facing visualization—providing actionable intelligence for career development in technical fields.
+# 🎯 Job Skill Analyzer: Data Science & Analytics

+A professional-grade market intelligence tool designed to quantify technical requirements in the data science and analytics sectors.
+By combining **Adzuna API** integration with **Deep Web Scraping**, this tool bypasses brief job snippets to analyze full job descriptions, providing a high-fidelity map of the current hiring landscape.

+## 📖 Project Overview
+This project was developed to provide granular insights into the evolving requirements of Data Science roles.
+Unlike standard job search engines, this analyzer uses **Advanced Regular Expressions (Regex)** and **automated web scraping** to extract "hidden" requirements—such as specific statistical methodologies, cloud deployment tools, and security clearances—that are often omitted in search result summaries.

+## 🚀 Key Features

+### 1. Seniority-Level Filtering
+* **Automated Classification**: Integrates custom logic to classify roles into `Principal`, `Senior`, or `Junior` tiers based on job title keywords.
+* **Targeted Comparison**: Enables users to isolate and compare the technical stack expected at different career stages.

+### 2. Deep Web Scraping & Content Extraction
+* **Full-Text Retrieval**: Utilizes `cloudscraper` and `trafilatura` to navigate beyond API summaries and retrieve the full text from original job postings.
+* **Intelligent Fallback**: Implements a robust mechanism that reverts to API snippets only if deep scraping is blocked, ensuring a continuous data flow.

+### 3. Intelligent Experience Binning
+* **Dynamic Extraction**: Replaces static keyword matching with a dynamic **Regex engine** that identifies years of experience mentioned anywhere in the job description.
+* **Standardized Categorization**: Automatically categorizes raw numerical data into standardized buckets: `0-2 years`, `3-5 years`, `5-8 years`, and `8+ years`.

+### 4. Robust Data De-duplication
+* **Unique Entry Enforcement**: Implements a `Dictionary-based` storage system that identifies unique Job IDs, ensuring that duplicate postings across different search keywords are only counted once.
+* **Data Integrity**: Guarantees that the "Total" job count and the "N" sample size are mathematically consistent with the exported CSV dataset.

+### 5. Advanced Market Visualization
+* **Analytics Dashboard**: Generates a high-impact, multi-panel dashboard using `Seaborn` and `Matplotlib`.
+* **Statistical Insights**: Calculates the relative frequency (%) of specific skills, helping users distinguish between "Core Requirements" and "Nice-to-Have" skills.

+## 🛠️ Tech Stack
+* **Language**: Python 3.9+
+* **Web Framework**: Streamlit
+* **Data Engineering**: Pandas, NumPy
+* **Scraping Infrastructure**: Cloudscraper, Trafilatura
+* **Text Processing**: Regular Expressions (Regex)
+* **Visualization**: Matplotlib, Seaborn

+## 📈 Impact & Insights
+This tool provides a quantitative edge for navigating the data science job market:
+* **Trend Detection**: Successfully identifies the rising prevalence of **Generative AI**, **LLMs**, and **RAG** technologies in Senior and Principal roles.
+* **Localized Intelligence**: Optimized for the **Baltimore/Washington D.C.** market, highlighting the specific dominance of AWS and Spark in the region's tech stack.

+## 🛠️ How to Use
+1. Enter your **Adzuna API Credentials** in the sidebar.
+2. Select your target **Locations** and **Position Level**.
+3. Set the **Max Pages** to define the depth of the search.
+4. Execute **"Start Deep Analysis"** to view live visualizations and download the refined CSV dataset.

+---